KIRANKUMAR7296/Conda/README.md

 ### SSL Verification

-In case if `SSL` is not allowing to Create a new environment then set the SSL Verification to `No`
+In case if `SSL` is not allowing to create a new environment then set the SSL verification to `no`

 ```python
 conda config --set ssl_verify no